Revature-Cinephiliacs/MoviesRepo/README.md

 ## Project Description

-This is the microservice used to display movie information retrieved from a third party API, the {Movie Database API]( https://rapidapi.com/rapidapi/api/movie-database-imdb-alternative/).
+This is the microservice used to display movie information retrieved from a third party API, the [Movie Database API]( https://rapidapi.com/rapidapi/api/movie-database-imdb-alternative/).
 It also handles movie tags and allows users to search movies by genre, director, and actor as well as title.

 ## Technologies Used